Let’s say that part of your lead generation approach is searching and collecting contact data from for sale by owner websites.

 You can learn more about the company here.

-DataOX is rather a data service powered by scraping software, rather than a software that you could use on your desktop or as a web application.
+DataOX is a data service powered by scraping software rather than the software you could use on your desktop or as a web application.

 - Flight monitoring